Laura Nimmon, PhD

 • UBC Faculty of Medicine Award for Excellence in Mentoring Early Career Faculty (2021)

-• CAME-ACEM Champion Award for Advocacy, Role Modeling and Mentorship of Early Career Researchers (Canadian Association for Medical Education) (2020)
+• Canadian Association for Medical Education (CAME) Champion Award for Advocacy, Role Modeling and Mentorship of Early Career Researchers (2020)

 • Young Researcher Award (Society for Academic Continuing Medical Education, USA) (2017)